python-websockets/websockets/docs/faq/misc.rst

 ...................................................................

 This is an artifact of websockets' history.
-For its first eight years, only the :mod:`asyncio`-based implementation existed.
+For its first eight years, only the :mod:`asyncio` implementation existed.
 Then, the Sans-I/O implementation was added.
 Moving the code in a ``legacy`` submodule eased this refactoring and optimized maintainability.

 All public APIs were kept at their original locations. ``websockets.legacy``